sakerhq/yodl-widget/README.md

 # Yodl Widget

-**Widget integration [Yodl.to](https://yodl.to) creators and businesses**
+**Widget integration for [Yodl.to](https://yodl.to) creators and businesses**

 ## What is Yodl?

-Yodl is an application for creators and businesses to share their knowledge and skills with via video chats.
+Yodl is an application for creators and businesses to share their knowledge and skills via video chats.

 ## Demo